Industry Foundation Class STEP/XML Files (IFC) Reader Parameters

 This parameter specifies whether the geometric representations of projecting elements (for example, pilasters and other decorative items) should be added to the geometric representations of the objects they are related to.
 This will apply to any object whose type is a subtype of IfcFeatureElementAddition.

-- Yes (default): The projecting geometries will be added to their parent feature geometry using a CSG union operation.
+- Yes (default) – The projecting geometries will be added to their parent feature geometry using a CSG union operation.
 The projection features will have no geometric representation.

-- No: The projecting geometries will not be added to their parent geometry.
+- No – The projecting geometries will not be added to their parent geometry.
 Instead, the projection features will contain the geometric representations.
 This allows the addition to be performed later, using the CSGBuilder transformer in FME Workbench.

 The default value for this parameter is No.

 In IFC, some geometries can be specified with curved corners.
-This is particularly common for structural beams which have a C, I, L, T, U or Z shape profile, or a rounded rectangular profile.
+This is particularly common for structural beams which have a C, I, L, T, U, or Z-shaped profile, or a rounded rectangular profile.
 These curved corners can dramatically increase the number of faces in a solid.
 If the solid is involved in a CSG subtraction, the extra faces will significantly slow down the CSG evaluation.
 The extra faces can be avoided by setting this parameter to Yes.
 In this case, the rounded corners will be replaced with 90 degree corners.

 The default value for this parameter is No.

-A search envelope (also known as a bounding box) is a rectangular area that defines a geographic area.
-In FME, the easiest way to define a search envelope is to use search envelope parameters.
 Defining a search envelope is the most efficient method of selecting an area of interest because FME will read only the data that is necessary – it does not have to read an entire dataset.
 Search Envelope parameters apply to both vector and raster datasets and can be particularly efficient if the source format has a spatial index.
-Most FME readers have parameters to define the search envelope of data that is being read:

-The parameters include the x and y coordinates of the bounding box as well as a parameter that defines the coordinate system.
-How to Define the Bounding Box Using the minimum and maximum x and y parameters, define a bounding box that will be used to filter the input features.
+Using the minimum and maximum x and y parameters, define a bounding box that will be used to filter the input features.
 Only features that intersect with the bounding box are returned.
 Note that the bounding box intersection is not a full geometry intersection (based on spatial relationships) that would be returned by a transformer like the SpatialFilter.
-Note If all four coordinates of the search envelope are left at 0, the search envelope will be disabled even if this option is checked.

 |